-Network service chaining, also known as service function chaining (SFC) is a capability that uses software-defined networking (SDN) capabilities to create a service chain of connected network services (such as L4-7 like firewalls, network address translation [NAT], intrusion protection) and connect them in a virtual chain.
+Network service chaining, also known as service function chaining (SFC) is a capability that uses software-defined networking (SDN) capabilities to create a service chain of connected network services (such as L4-7 like firewalls, network address translation [NAT], intrusion protection) and connects them in a virtual chain.
 This capability can be used by network operators to set up suites or catalogs of connected services that enable the use of a single network connection for many services, with different characteristics.

 The primary advantage of network service chaining is to automate the way virtual network connections can be set up to handle traffic flows for connected services.
-For example, an SDN controller could take chain of services and apply them to different traffic flows depending on the source, destination or type of traffic.
-The SFC capability automates what traditional network administrators do when they connect up a series of physical L4-7 devices to process incoming and out coming network traffic, which may require a number of manual steps.
+For example, an SDN controller could take a chain of services and apply them to different traffic flows depending on the source, destination or type of traffic.
+The SFC capability automates what traditional network administrators do when they connect up a series of physical L4-7 devices to process incoming and outcoming network traffic, which may require a number of manual steps.

 Network Service Function Chaining and Operating Efficiency

-Service Chaining is being include in many SDN and network functions virtualization (NFV) use cases and deployments, including data centers (chaining together virtual or physical network functions), carrier networks (services for S/Gi-LANs), and virtual customer edge, including virtual customer premises [vCPE] deployments).
+Service Chaining is being included in many SDN and network functions virtualization (NFV) use cases and deployments, including data centers (chaining together virtual or physical network functions), carrier networks (services for S/Gi-LANs), and virtual customer edge, including virtual customer premises [vCPE] deployments).

 Network service chaining can be operationally beneficial by enabling automated provisioning of network applications that may have different characteristics.
 For example, a video or VOIP session has more demands than simple Web access.
 Automated network service chaining can enable these sessions to be set up and torn down dynamically, without requiring human intervention.
 This also helps ensure that specific applications are getting the proper network resources or characteristics (bandwidth, encryption, quality-of-service [QoS].